 We recently did a little experimenting with dry erase (aka whiteboard) paint.
 God knows we can’t resist a specialty paint!
-Every space we’ve lived in for the past six years has included at least one chalkboard wall. (lookie: and … OH and ) Anyway, we’re not here to talk about chalkboard paint!
+Every space we’ve lived in for the past six years has included at least one chalkboard wall. (lookie: chalkboard kitchen cabinets and my first studio… OH and how to mix chalkboard paint in any color) Anyway, we’re not here to talk about chalkboard paint!
 Today is all about the dry erase board.
 So without further ado!
 Here’s the paint we

 After that you have to wait 72 hours for the paint to cure.
 You better believe we were all SO anxious to try it, because the reviews online were kinda spotty.
 We hoped that it would work just as well as a real dry erase board.
 If not we decided to file it under “fail”.
 And you know what…??It totally works!!!
 Woohoo!
 It wiped off pretty easily, but we recommend keeping a whiteboard spray on hand to preserve the white.